The UO Foundation is committed to careful stewardship of private gifts in support of the University of Oregon.

 The 60/40 benchmark consists of the the weighted average of iShares MSCI ACWI ETF at 60% and iShares Core U.S. Aggregate Bond ETF at 40%, geometrically linked monthly.

-The Global Portfolio initially consisted of 70% equity (iShares MSCI ACWI ETF), 25% fixed income (iShares Core U.S. Aggregate Bond ETF) and 5% cash, geometrically linked monthly and with portfolio weights set as of June 30, 2021 (the inception date).
-The Global Porfoltio is a floating allocation structure and consequently the weights do not rebalance but instead change with the market prices of the underlying securities.
-As of June 30, 2022, the weights of the Global Portfolio were: 68.4% equities, 25.9% fixed income and 5.7% cash.
+Beginning as of June 30, 2021, a comparison is shown to the Global Portfolio, a benchmark which initially consisted of 70% equity (iShares MSCI ACWI ETF), 25% fixed income (iShares Core U.S. Aggregate Bond ETF), and 5% cash, geometrically linked monthly and with portfolio weights set as of June 30, 2021 (the inception date).
+The Global Portfolio is a floating allocation structure and consequently the weights do not rebalance but instead change with the market prices of the underlying securities.
+As of June 30, 2023, the weights of the Global Portfolio were: 72.0% equities, 23.2% fixed income, and 4.9% cash.

 The amount of university support provided by endowed funds each year is determined according to the Board approved spending policy, currently ~4%.
 The Foundation's spending policy is at the heart of our prudent management of private gifts.
 It strikes a balance between the conflicting goals of providing substantial support for current operations and preserving long-term purchasing power.

 Jasper Ridge Partners (JRP), the Foundation's investment managers, employ a comprehensive environmental, social, and governance (ESG) strategy throughout the lifespan of each investment decision.
 This strategy is embedded within the Foundation's Investment Policy, which is approved by our Board of Trustees' Investment Committee annually and governs the Foundation's investment portfolio.

 The information below is comprised of excerpts from Jasper Ridge Partners' ESG policy.